chiangs/design-technologist-roadmap/README.md

 To get yourself added to the contributors list, just do any of the following:

 - Your pull request has to be merged
+- A bot will automatically add you as contributor after a successful merge
 - Contribute to the development of the roadmap in discussions
 - Raise an issue.
 Thanks!